Un Samayal Arayil: Ulavacharu Biryani

 Deccan Chronicle wrote, "Prakash Raj has chosen a good subject, which has a great blend of romance, relationship and food.
 The problem with the film, however, is slow narration and it drags a bit...At best, Ulavacharu Biryani is a good “time pass” film".
 The Times of India gave 3 stars out of 5 and wrote, "what could have ideally been a heart-warming romance ends up as an unintended comedy of errors...One does get the impression that an important ingredient is missing in this remake that seems to have lost some of its original magic as the filmmaker tried to tailor it to the Telugu palette".
 Sify wrote, "Though this film has all the right ingredients, the recipe (read storyline) is not good enough.
 A better preparation would have made a lot of difference.
 With performers like Prakash Raj and Sneha, and music by Ilayaraja, this film doesn’t pass muster".

-Box office

-The Tamil version of the film collected ₹25 lakh in Chennai in ten days.